 We provide four types of testing: psychological, cognitive, achievement, and comprehensive.
-Each form testing will treat patients seeking answers to specific question types.
+Each form of testing seeks to answer specific questions you might have.

-What diagnosis or diagnoses does this constellation of symptoms suggest?
+What structural diagnosis does this constellation of symptoms suggest?

 What keeps these symptoms in place?

-What can be done to treat the symptoms as well as the unconscious or underlying drivers of these symptoms?
+What can be done to address the symptoms as well as the its underlying drivers?

 General Psychological testing is for:

-The patient who needs to determine what their psychiatric symptoms are versus personality or characterological traits.
-Therefore, psychological testing can help answer a question like - do I have bipolar disorder or borderline personality disorder?
+The person who needs to determine what their psychiatric symptoms are versus personality or characterological traits.
+Therefore, psychological testing can help answer a question like - Do I have bipolar disorder or borderline personality disorder?

 Cognitive testing is for: